markopolo139/DataMiningAssignment2/README.md

 or

-    $ pip freeze > Requirements.txt to get the requirements and later above command
+    $ pip freeze > Requirements.txt

+to get the requirements and later the first command

 ## Brief descrition of what was done in the project
 ### 1. Data Loading and Preprocessing